AngCamp/PavLabEngrams/EngramCellClassifier/JeagerEngramCellGenesignaturesinotherdatasets.md

     ## To use Python UMAP via reticulate, set umap.method to 'umap-learn' and metric to 'correlation'
     ## This message will be shown once per session

-    ## 22:23:35 UMAP embedding parameters a = 0.9922 b = 1.112
+    ## 16:04:05 UMAP embedding parameters a = 0.9922 b = 1.112

-    ## 22:23:35 Read 1005 rows and found 4 numeric columns
+    ## 16:04:05 Read 1005 rows and found 4 numeric columns

-    ## 22:23:35 Using Annoy for neighbor search, n_neighbors = 30
+    ## 16:04:05 Using Annoy for neighbor search, n_neighbors = 30

-    ## 22:23:35 Building Annoy index with metric = cosine, n_trees = 50
+    ## 16:04:05 Building Annoy index with metric = cosine, n_trees = 50

     ## 0%   10   20   30   40   50   60   70   80   90   100%

     ## [----|----|----|----|----|----|----|----|----|----|

     ## **************************************************|
-    ## 22:23:35 Writing NN index file to temp file C:\Users\angus\AppData\Local\Temp\Rtmps5D80I\file35b4537b2bb1
+    ## 16:04:06 Writing NN index file to temp file C:\Users\angus\AppData\Local\Temp\RtmpE7IvAq\file46855595ba6
-    ## 22:23:35 Searching Annoy index using 1 thread, search_k = 3000
+    ## 16:04:06 Searching Annoy index using 1 thread, search_k = 3000
-    ## 22:23:36 Annoy recall = 100%
+    ## 16:04:07 Annoy recall = 100%
-    ## 22:23:37 Commencing smooth kNN distance calibration using 1 thread
+    ## 16:04:07 Commencing smooth kNN distance calibration using 1 thread
-    ## 22:23:38 Initializing from normalized Laplacian + noise
+    ## 16:04:09 Initializing from normalized Laplacian + noise
-    ## 22:23:38 Commencing optimization for 500 epochs, with 33062 positive edges
+    ## 16:04:09 Commencing optimization for 500 epochs, with 33062 positive edges
-    ## 22:23:41 Optimization finished
+    ## 16:04:18 Optimization finished

 ``` r
 DimPlot(Hoch5k.GCadult, reduction ="umap")
 ```

 ![](JeagerEngramCellGenesignaturesinotherdatasets_files/figure-gfm/unnamed-chunk-16-1.png)<!-- -->

-So what we get out of this is some kind of graded expression within the population.
+<br> <br> So what we get out of this is some kind of graded expression
+within the population.
 It would be interesting to try to see which cells have more of which gene group in them.
 This is similar to what was described by Dr. Cembrowski’s group in Erwin et al., (2020) see figure 5 A in particular.
-I tried in with 3 dims and I think it looks better with 4 more graded less like swiss cheese. it would be interesting to see how Jeager’s group labels map onto this.
+I tried in with 3 dims and I think it looks better with 4 more graded less like swiss cheese. it would be interesting to see how Jeager’s group labels map onto this. <br> <br>

 ``` r
 #Lets find some markers